sertit/sertit-utils/README.md

 # Installing

-For installing this library to your environment, please type this:
+## Pip

-- in your console: `pip install sertit[full]`
+For installing this library to your environment, please type this: `pip install sertit[full]`

 `[full]` will allow you to use the whole library, but you will need to install also`rioxarray` and `geopandas` (with GDAL installation issues on Windows, so please install them from wheels that you can